weilandia/web_guesser/readme.md

-# web-guesser
+# Web Guesser

-A simple Sinatra application for Turing School Module 2.
+A simple Sinatra application for Turing Module 2.